saikumar1767/Slot-Booking/README.md

 ## The Steps to Setup the project locally are as follows:

+1.For quickly creating a react app click [here](https://github.com/facebook/create-react-app/blob/master/README.md)

-1.Firstly, install all the dependencies for both frontend and backend with the command:
+2.Firstly, install all the dependencies for both frontend and backend with the command:
   ### `npm install`
-2.Install MongoDB, and start the server on the port 27017.
+3.Install MongoDB, and start the server on the port 27017.

-3.Then, make sure the local ports 3000 and 9997 are available in your pc, then run the command for both as:
+4.Then, make sure the local ports 3000 and 9997 are available in your pc, then run the command for both as:
   ### `npm start`
 Note: The End ports 3000 is for hosting FrontEnd and 9997 is for hosting backend and clone down this repository.
 You will need `node` and `npm` installed globally on your machine.